ikaru5/hathor-operation/README.md

 - [Contributors and Contact](#contributors-and-contact)
 - [Thanks](#thanks)
 - [Copyright](#copyright)

 ## About

-If you are coming from from the Ruby and Rails world, you probably heard or used Trailblazer.
+If you are coming from the Ruby and Rails world, you probably heard of or used Trailblazer.
-It adds an additional abstraction level to encapsulate your business code from the framework and adds a nice syntactic sugar.
+It adds an additional abstraction level to encapsulate your business code from the framework and adds nice syntactic sugar.

 On MVC you often may run into the question: "Does this complex procedure go into the controller or the model?"
 Operations are the answer to this!
 Keep your business code out of framework dependency and write it in a beautiful and readable way.

 ## Hathor Contracts

-If you are looking for Trailblazer-like Contracts or Representer, you may also have a look at [Hathor Contracts](https://github.com/ikaru5/hathor-contract).
+If you are looking for Trailblazer-like Contracts or Representers, you may also have a look at [Hathor Contracts](https://github.com/ikaru5/hathor-contract).
 The shards are decoupled and have no dependencies to each other.

 ## Installation